+"Sponsor" shall refer to Ayala Land, Inc. acting directly, or indirectly through its wholly-owned Subsidiary, AyalaLand Offices.

+"sq.m." refers to square meters.

+"SRC" shall mean the Securities Regulation Code of the Philippines (Republic Act No. 8799) and its implementing rules and regulations, as they may be amended from time to time.

+"Subsidiary" refers to a corporation which is controlled, directly or indirectly, by another corporation which thereby becomes its Parent.

+"Swap Properties" shall refer to the six commercial properties valued at ₱15,464,140,000.00, which are to be acquired by the Company through the Property-for-Share-Swap Transaction with ALI, GDI and WCVC, namely Vertis North Corporate Center, BPI-Philam Life Makati, BPI-Philam Life Alabang, Bacolod Capitol Corporate Center, Ayala Northpoint Technohub, and One Evotech and Two Evotech.
+The inclusion of the Swap Properties will increase AREIT's leasing portfolio from 344,000 sq.m to 549,000 sq.m. and Deposited Property value from ₱37 billion to ₱52 billion.

-- "Sponsor" shall refer to Ayala Land, Inc. acting directly, or indirectly through its wholly-owned Subsidiary, AyalaLand Offices. - "sq.m." refers to square meters. - "SRC" shall mean the Securities Regulation Code of the Philippines (Republic Act No. 8799) and its implementing rules and regulations, as they may be amended from time to time. - "Subsidiary" refers to a corporation which is controlled, directly or indirectly, by another corporation which thereby becomes its Parent. - "Tax Code" shall mean the National Internal Revenue Code, as amended, and its implementing rules and regulations. - "Taxes" shall mean any present or future taxes including, but not limited to, documentary stamp tax, levies, imposts, filing and other fees or charges imposed by the Republic of the Philippines or any political subdivision or taxing authority thereof including surcharges, penalties and interests on said taxes, but excluding final withholding tax, gross receipts tax, and taxes on the overall income of the Joint Lead Underwriters and Bookrunners or of the Bondholders. - "Teleperformance Cebu" shall refer to one of the Properties of the Company, which is a 12-storey Grade A office development located at Inez Villa Street, Cebu I.T.
+"Tax Code" shall mean the National Internal Revenue Code, as amended, and its implementing rules and regulations.

+"Taxes" shall mean any present or future taxes including, but not limited to, documentary stamp tax, levies, imposts, filing and other fees or charges imposed by the Republic of the Philippines or any political subdivision or taxing authority thereof including surcharges, penalties and interests on said taxes, but excluding final withholding tax, gross receipts tax, and taxes on the overall income of the Joint Lead Underwriters and Bookrunners or of the Bondholders.

+"Teleperformance Cebu" shall refer to one of the Properties of the Company, which is a 12-storey Grade A office development located at Inez Villa Street, Cebu I.T.
 Park (formerly Asiatown I.T.
 Park), Brgy.
 Apas, Cebu City completed in 2010.
-It has a gross floor area of 24,229 sq.m. and a GLA of 18,092 sq.m. - "Terms and Conditions" shall mean the terms and conditions of the Bonds as herein contained. - "The 30^{th"} refers to one of the Propeties of the Company, which is a 19-storey Grade A, PEZA-accredited commercial development located along Meralco Avenue in Pasig completed in 2017.
-It has a gross floor area of 104,543 sq.m., and a total GLA of 75,912 sq.m comprised of an office building and a retail podium supported by three (3) levels basement parking. - "TLI" shall refer to Technopark Land, Inc. - "Tranche" shall mean a tranche of Debt Securities issued under the Debt Securities Program. - "Trust Indenture" means the Trust Indenture dated [•], between the Company and the Trustee. - "Trustee" shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture. - "Underwriting Agreement" means the Underwriting Agreement dated [•] among the Company and the Joint Lead Underwriters and Bookrunners. - "VAT" shall refer to Value-Added Tax. - "WALE" shall refer to weighted average lease expiry. - "WCVC" shall refer to Westview Commercial Ventures Corp.
+It has a gross floor area of 24,229 sq.m. and a GLA of 18,093 sq.m.

+"Terms and Conditions" shall mean the terms and conditions of the Bonds as herein contained.

+"The 30th" refers to one of the Properties of the Company, which is a 19-storey Grade A, PEZA-accredited commercial development located along Meralco Avenue in Pasig completed in 2017.
+It has a gross floor area of 104,543 sq.m., and a total GLA of 75,912 sq.m comprised of an office building and a retail podium supported by three (3) levels basement parking.

+"TLI" shall refer to Technopark Land, Inc., a Subsidiary of Ayala Corporation, the latter owning 78.77% of TLI.

+"Tranche" shall mean a tranche of Debt Securities issued under the Debt Securities Program.

+"Trust Indenture means the Trust Indenture dated [•], between the Company and the Trustee.

+"Trustee" shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture.

+"Underwriting Agreement" means the Underwriting Agreement dated [•] among the Company and the Joint Lead Underwriters and Bookrunners.

+"VAT" shall refer to Value-Added Tax.

+"WALE" shall refer to weighted average lease expiry.

+"WCVC" shall refer to Westview Commercial Ventures Corp., a wholly-owned Subsidiary of Ayala Land.